julzaza/wildwitchherbs/_posts/2026-01-17-herbs-forbidden-for-men.md

     - question: "Which herbs were cautioned for men?"
     - answer: "Notable examples include belladonna, wolfsbane (Aconitum), strong bitters, datura, and psychoactive vision plants.
 Use was often guided by apprenticeship or ritual knowledge."

-> **Historical Context Notice**
->
-> This article documents historical and ethnobotanical practices.
-> It does not recommend use, dosage, or experimentation with any plant listed.
-> Many herbs discussed are toxic or lethal.

 ---